sudonone/EvilGate/README.md

 # EvilGate
-EvilGate is a simple python based Evil Twin attack using a fraudulent web login
+EvilGate is a simple bash based Evil Twin attack using a fraudulent web login

+# Requirements
+* hostapd
+* sslstrip